gem5/website/_pages/documentation/general_docs/gem5_resources.md

 ### Versioning

-The HEAD of the master branch will contain resources that can be built and run with the latest release of gem5 (that at the HEAD of the master branch on
+The HEAD of the stable branch will contain resources that can be built and run with the latest release of gem5 (that at the HEAD of the stable branch on
 <https://gem5.googlesource.com/public/gem5>).

 If you wish to use resources for an older release of gem5, then you must